Mapsui/Mapsui/docfx/documentation/custom-style-renders.md

 ![custom stye renderer](images/special.gif)

-[Here](https://github.com/Mapsui/Mapsui/blob/42b59e9dad1fd9512f0114f8c8a3fd3f5666d330/Samples/Mapsui.Samples.Common/Maps/CustomStyleSample.cs#L16-L51) the most relevant code.
+[This](https://github.com/Mapsui/Mapsui/blob/42b59e9dad1fd9512f0114f8c8a3fd3f5666d330/Samples/Mapsui.Samples.Common/Maps/CustomStyleSample.cs#L16-L51) is the most relevant code.
 In this sample the custom style contains no extra information, it is just an indication to use the associated custom renderer.